rpragana/devfreecasts.github.io/README.md

 ## How to add screencasts?

+### Via Google docs

+You can submit a video via [Google Docs Form](https://docs.google.com/forms/d/e/1FAIpQLSe85Y-RHMyFmhemM-cWcun2SJctviDRiqTZ3MxoOPBRtv5wWw/viewform).

+### Via Pull Request

-**Before start it, all videos you add must be freeware and for web developers**
+**Before start it, all videos you add must be freeware to be shared**

 First of all you need to [fork this repository](https://github.com/devfreecasts/devfreecasts.github.io/fork).